 It is critical for organizations to use an IMC approach focused on a consistent brand message across all media channels.
 IMC effectively reaches consumers with the intended message stimulating awareness, creating trial usage, and ultimately achieving brand loyalty for the products or services of an organization.

-Through an effective IMC approach, a company can create a strong brand based on a consistent message strategy projecting a unified voice.
-Consistent messaging avoids confusion and reinforces the brand with consumers over time and builds greater trust and awareness making an organization’s products or services top of mind when it comes time to purchase.
+An effective IMC approach can create a strong brand based on a consistent message strategy projecting a unified voice.
+Consistent messaging avoids confusion and reinforces the brand with consumers over time and builds greater trust and awareness.
+An organization’s products or services become top of mind when it comes time to purchase using an IMC approach.

-The current business environment characterized by increased levels of competition and more ways to reach consumers creates a complex set of challenges for organizations.
+Increased levels of competition and more ways to reach consumers creates a complex set of challenges for organizations in the modern era.
 The most significant change is the advances in information technology (IT) transforming the way business is conducted and how individuals communicate.
 IT has provided the mechanism causing the change from mass marketing to a customer focused approach with databases and measurable ways to integrate communications.

-It is especially critical in this environment to have an integrated marketing communications (IMC) approach to the market with a consistent message to create effective marketing that reaches the intended target.
+It is especially critical in this environment to have an IMC approach to the market with a consistent message to create effective marketing that reaches the intended target.

 An IMC approach provides benefits at every level of the organization including:

 Forming a well-constructed brand strategy is the first step before IMC can be used.
-Once a brand strategy is formed, an integrated marketing communications (IMC) plan can be created to influence perceptions of the brand across all media and channels.
+Once a brand strategy is formed, an IMC plan can be created to influence perceptions of the brand across all media and channels.
 If an organization has a corporate brand with sub-brands (product or service), then IMC provides the ability to achieve a consistent corporate branding across all the sub-brands.

 Let’s take a step back to explain IMC.
 After the brand building elements are selected, the IMC coordinates and manages the marketing communications.
 IMC ensures consistent brand messages are used in every internal and external communication and promotes collaboration amongst all stakeholders.